 Make sure your apps and software are up-to-date

-Before heading to the airport, train station, or bus depot, make sure all of your apps and software, including operating systems, are up-to-date with the latest patches, updates, and releases.
-This will ensure you have the latest, most secure versions of everything and are as protected as possible against threats while you’re away.
+Before hopping in that car, plane, train, bus, or boat make sure all of your apps and software, including operating systems, are up-to-date with the latest patches, updates, and releases.
+This will ensure you have the most secure versions of everything and are as protected as possible against threats while you’re away.

 Also, be sure to download the latest release of CertAid and renew your MIT certificates before you go if you’ll be gone when the current ones expire, usually in July.
 Then you can really relax and enjoy your vacation!